-Written by Dr. Vicki Cirillo-Hyland
+Written by Dr. Victoria Cirillo-Hyland

 The best advice to protect your skin during the summer comes from our Australian colleagues:

 • Slop on sunscreen with SPF 30+.